How do I become a member of the Association?

 If I’m applying to be a graduate nurse or a registered nurse for the first time in Manitoba, which membership do I need?

 If you're a new nurse in Manitoba, you'll need a Practising membership.
 Please visit the New Applicants page for more information.
-You can visit the Forms page to download the paper application for 2018.

 Can I be a member of the Association, but opt out of CNA or professional liability protection (CNPS)?